whale2/ParkingBrake/README.md

 The mod itself is not the perfect and really is a kind of duct-tape solution - it tries to slow down every part of the vehicle and reset their original position.
+Sadly, I could not find what makes vehicles move nor could I apply appropriate counterforce to make them stop so sliding vehicle does periodical micro-jumps back to original position.
+This paramater is tweakable in config file as well as some others.
+(See comments in Brake.cfg file)
-However, parked vehicle is not permanently fixed by divine power - if you bump your heavy airport truck into parked plane, it will move under the impulse from the truck, so only small phantom speed, usually under 0.1 m/s, is eliminated.
+However, parked vehicle is not permanently fixed by divine power - if you bump your heavy airport truck into parked plane, it will move due to the impulse from the truck, so only small phantom speed, usually under 0.1 m/s, is eliminated.

 Parking brake can be engaged on any wheel that has brakes and attached in mirror setup